Phelps County Courthouse (Missouri)

-Phelps County Courthouse is a historic courthouse located in Rolla, Phelps County, Missouri.
+The Phelps County Courthouse is a historic courthouse located in Rolla, Phelps County, Missouri.
 The original section was built between 1860 and 1868 and is a two-story, Greek Revival style brick building.
 The original building measures approximately 45 feet by 65 feet.
 It sits on a stone foundation and has a low-pitched gable roof.
 A series of additions were made in 1881, 1912, c.
 1950, and 1979.

 It was listed on the National Register of Historic Places in 1993.